fablabbcn/smartcitizen-docs/docs/Guides/getting started/Debugging your sensors.md

 ![](/assets/images/station-v3-bottom-anotated-reset.jpeg)

-2. If this doesn't solve the problem, you might want to connect to the sensors [using the Shell](/Guides/getting started/Using the Shell).
+2. If this doesn't solve the problem, you might want to connect to the kits [using the Shell](/Guides/getting started/Using the Shell).

-3. The next steps would depend on what the actual problem of your sensor is.
+3. The next steps would depend on what the actual problem of your kits is.
 The most common problems are:
-    - Sensors or hardware issues
+    - Sensor or hardware issues
     - Connectivity or configuration issues

 !!! info "Basic steps"